-Incoterms® 2020 Guides, print publication, are available from Auckland Business Chamber now
+Incoterms® 2020 available now

-What are Incoterms® rules?
+What are INCOTERMS® rules?

 The Incoterms® rules were developed by the International Chamber of Commerce to facilitate international trade and for the interpretation of the trade terms that the parties to a contract of sale could agree to apply.